 What did we learn so far?

 As we are examining the documents, we have identified that the leak concerns the CIA and what cyber weapons it uses.
 Over the next weeks we will continue to verify and update the information.
 Below is what we know so far about the programs used by the CIA, legality of the operations, and what this means for your privacy and security.

 Germany is the CIA’s European Spybase

-It was disclosed that the American consulate in Frankfurt is the main base for CIA hackers in Europe.
+It was disclosed that the American consulate in Frankfurt is the main base for CIA hackers in Europe(new window).
 This certainly raises some interesting questions, because it is highly unlikely that the CIA could run a major spy operation out of Frankfurt without German authorities being aware of it.
-Although it is not confirmed (and likely never will be), it is most probable that German authorities were in on it, and perhaps even actively participating as part of the Fourteen-Eyes program.
+Although it is not confirmed (and likely never will be), it is most probable that German authorities were in on it, and perhaps even actively participating as part of the Fourteen-Eyes program(new window).
 It does call in question whether it is appropriate for a EU member state to authorize spying of EU citizens by a foreign power.

 Programs used by the CIA

 Weeping Angel – It is a program that transforms the microphones of smart TVs into surveillance tools.
 By manipulating the hardware, CIA hackers are able to turn on people’s smart TVs and listen to users’ conversations.
 In effect, Weeping Angel transforms smart TVs into bugs.